-Catch up on what our LBJ alumni are up to, or submit your own personal or professional update to Alumni Affairs.
+Catch up on what our LBJ alumni are up to!
+To submit your own personal or professional update, contact firstname.lastname@example.org.

-September 2017 — Jason Batchelor '04 has been named Aurora Interim City Manager in Aurora, Colorado.
-Batchelor has served as depty city manager since 2015 and is also the city's former Finance Department director.
+September 2017 — Jason Batchelor ('04) has been named Aurora Interim City Manager in Aurora, Colorado.
+Batchelor has served as deputy city manager since 2015 and is also the city's former Finance Department director.

-August/September 2017 — Stephanie Chiarello Noppenberg '08 currently works as District Director and Senior Policy Analyst for Senator Kirk Watson here in Austin.
+August/September 2017 — Stephanie Chiarello Noppenberg ('08) currently works as district director and senior policy analyst for Sen. Kirk Watson here in Austin.

 Celebrity guests this year include: